ShoutingKid/AutoProgramExecutor/README.md

 # AutoProgramExecutor
-This python script can run your programs on its own!
+This python script can run your programs on its own.

-I tried it with certain programs of mine and it came out perfect!!
+I tried it with certain programs of mine and it came out perfect.

 This is the programmer dream.
-Taking 2 hours to automate a task which you can do in 2 minutes XD (spoiler alert : this did not take 2 hours :P)
+Taking 2 hours to automate a task which you can do in 2 minutes XD

+**(spoiler alert : this did not take 2 hours :P)